 This subsection concerns the OneNet KPIs that are related to the market platforms and economic performance assessment in the different demonstrators.
-Table 4.24 includes all the KPIs selected for this topic, as well as a description and the calculation formula for each one.
-Later on, the calculated values for each KPI are presented per demonstration, alongside an extensive commentary on the results and the overall performance of each demonstrator regarding the market platforms and economic aspects viability and impact.
+Table 4.25 includes all the KPIs selected for this topic,

 It is important to note here that not all demonstrators adopted KPIs related to the market platforms and economic performance assessment, other than the common KPIs that are relevant to this macro-area and were analyzed in Section 4.1.
 This is why some demonstrators are not mentioned at all in this section.